Skip to main content

 We provide practical advice regarding the executors of your will, inheritance tax and death duties.
 We can act as your executor or trustee in UK wills and trusts and make no additional charge for acting as an executor.

 Our clients range from professionals to retirees, trustees, executors, administrators, banks and beneficiaries.
-With over 25 years of experience in estate, trusts and tax planning, you can trust us to advise on the most efficient and effective way to arrange your affairs.
+With over 45 years of experience in estate, trusts and tax planning, you can trust us to advise you on the most efficient and effective way to arrange your affairs.

-We have a broad knowledge of trusts and can help you to establish, manage and administer lifetime trusts, will trusts and asset protection trusts, all of which can be an essential tool in passing wealth on to the next generation.
+We have a broad knowledge of trusts and can help you establish, manage, and administer lifetime trusts, will trusts, and asset protection trusts.
+These trusts can be essential tools in passing wealth on to the next generation.
 We can also advise you on home equity release plans and lifetime gifts.

-Our head of department and private client partner, James McMullan, is an associate member of The Association of Lifetime Lawyers, and private client solicitor, Herman Cheung, is a fully accredited member.
+Our head of department and private client partner, James McMullan, is an associate member of The Association of Lifetime Lawyers, and private client solicitor Herman Cheung is a fully accredited member.
 James and Herman are also members of the Society of Trust & Estate Practitioners (STEP), whilst trainee solicitor Charlotte Barbaroussis is an affiliate member of STEP.
-James is also an Association of Contentious Trust and Probate Specialists (ACTAPS) member.
+James is also a member of the Association of Contentious Trust and Probate Specialists (ACTAPS).

-We understand that you may require a more discreet setting or a home visit to provide your instructions.
-Therefore, we can arrange to meet you in the comfort of your own home or at your care home or hospital in or around Central London.
+We understand you may require a more discreet setting or a home visit to provide instructions.
+Therefore, we can arrange to meet you in the comfort of your home or at your care home or hospital in or around Central London.
 Click here for more information.

 Key aspects of the Chancellor’s March 2024 Spring Budget – March 2024